MongoDB Tutorial: Aggregate Method Example

 db.products.find()

-Now, we are ready to practice using MongoDB aggregate method.
+Now, we are ready to practice using the MongoDB aggregate method.

 Group By and Calculate Sum Example

-The below example will show you how to Group products by SupplierID then calculate a sum of UnitPrice for each SupplierID.
+The below example will show you how to Group products by SupplierID, then calculate the sum of UnitPrice for each SupplierID.
 The result will sort ascending by the SupplierID.

 db.products.aggregate([